 The Oxford Rehab Alumni Program

-An addiction recovery alumni program is a powerful way to support your recovery journey after you leave treatment.
+If you’ve completed treatment, congratulations!
+This is a major positive step towards long-term recovery.
+But your journey isn’t over, and you’ll still need support.
+An addiction recovery alumni program is a powerful way to bolster your recovery journey after you leave treatment.
 There are a number of benefits to engaging with an alumni program, from staying connected to your network of support and the recovery community to helping you stay motivated to stay on track.

 The Oxford Alumni Program is a support network for people who have completed addiction treatment at our treatment center.
-This page will go over our program, and the resources, support, and benefits it offers.
+The program staff know that the path to recovery is filled with ups and downs and strive to provide the support you need as you navigate this journey.

 Community of Alumni Recovering Everywhere (CARE)

 Individuals who attended an Oxford Treatment Center program are invited to join the American Addiction Center (AAC) Community of Alumni Recovering Everywhere (CARE) program.
 CARE is welcoming, supportive, and provides connection with other alumni.
-Members of CARE can find new friendships, nurture existing connections, share hope and recovery milestones, and support each other through long-term recovery.
+Members of CARE can find new friendships, nurture existing connections, share hope and recovery milestones, discuss life after rehab, and support each other through long-term recovery.

 The CARE program is designed to foster personal growth and connection among Oxford and other AAC alumni.
 Its features include: